 1. Have a house party

-One word here: BYOB (ok, acronym, but you get my drift).
+One word here: BYOB.
 Throw some of last weeks Christmas tinsel all over the place, buy a few sparklers, and a few family share size bags of crisps and you’ve got yourself a do!
 Tell everyone to bring their own booze and the most expensive part of the night is all taken care of.
 New Year’s Eve parties are not meant to be classy and well decorated, they’re meant to be a raucous, tacky, fun filled night.

 2. Pre-game before you go out

 If you must go out, and you must get a little giggly on NYE, then the cheapest way to do this is to have a few drinks at home before you leave.
 You can buy booze you like, share it with your friends, and get yourselves into the party spirit before you leave the house.
 Once you’re out you can just sip water and dance the night away.
 All the fun and none of the cost.

 3. Smuggle in your own

 If you live in perpetual fear that your pre-gaming buzz will wear off before midnight, then you can always invest in one of these babies.
 NOT that we’re condoning this!